gasparax/SPM-GraphSearch/README.md

 # SPM-Graph Search

-Project for SMP Exam 2020/21.
+Project for SP; Exam 2020/21.
 Parallel version of BFS.
 ---
 In order to compile and run the solution follow the next steps: